 In addition, students choose four Option Subjects from IGCSE Art and Design, Business, Economics, French, Geography, Global Perspectives,

 History, Drama, Music, and Physical Education.
 Psychology, Science: Triple Award and Spanish are offered as GCSE subjects only.
 Two BTEC options are also included, in Business and Travel and Tourism.

-Provision for students who are non-native English speakers will also be available both within lessons and as part of a withdrawal programme where required, to ensure that the students can access their learning and make great progress on their learning journey.
+Provision for students who are non-native English speakers is also available, both within lessons and as part of a withdrawal programme where required, to ensure that the students can access their learning and make great progress on their learning journey.
 English Language Extracurricular Activities will also be available to students to support them in their learning of English.

-South View also aspires to support students in their native language, believing that high levels of language competence are the foundation for success in the global world.
+South View aspires to support students in their native language, believing that high levels of language competence are the foundation for success in the global world.
 With this in mind, the school will provide opportunities for students to attend mother-tongue instruction both within and outside of the school day.